 For this to work, you need to have fuel wood in a variety of thicknesses.

-Take your thickest logs and lay them on the ground, parallel to each other.
+- Take your thickest pieces of firewood and lay them on the ground, parallel to each other.

 There should be enough to roughly form a square.

-Lay your second thickest logs on top of those, perpendicular to the bottom layer.
+- Lay your second thickest firewood pieces on top of those, perpendicular to the bottom layer.

 This second square should be slightly smaller.

-Keep layering up until you have no more fuel wood.
+- Keep layering up until you have no more wood.
 Everything should still be pretty much flat.

-Build a small teepee fire on top of the pyramid of wood.
+- Build a small teepee fire on top of the pyramid of firewood with your dry tinder bundle and kindling wood.

 Now you won’t have to get out of your sleeping bag to put another log on the fire!